Gift-Chiedozie/Gift-Chiedozie/README.md

-🌱 I’m currently learning low-level programming
+🌱 I’m currently learning C language
 The goal is to be a Software Engineer